agj/agj/README.md

 # 👀

+Hi!
+I'm agj.

+## A bit about me

-I'm agj, a programmer/developer/whatever you wanna call it, with a background in design and art.
-I'm not an engineer, so my output's mostly been centered around web frontend, games, UI and other visual interactive stuff.
-But I also have plenty of experience doing full-stack web work and other various things.
-I'm also a huge languages nerd.
+- I'm a programmer/developer/whatever you wanna call it with a background in design and art.
+Not an engineer.
+- My output's mostly been centered around web frontend, games, Flash (I'm old), UI and other visual interactive stuff.
+- I also have plenty of experience doing full-stack web work and other various things, in fact.
+- I'm a functional programmer!
+- I'm a huge languages nerd. 目前我在學的是中文！

-All my code here was written by me, not by any sort of LLM/“agent”/gen-AI thing. 🚫🤖
+- I do not use any sort of LLM/“agent”/gen-AI thing. 🚫🤖

 ## Stuff I know